 Users should check for groundwater contamination warnings issued by the NSW Environment Protection Authority (EPA) or other authorities.

-Information on ground water quality is available from NSW Department of Primary Industries (DPI) Water.
+Information on ground water quality is available from NSW Department of Industry.

 To avoid or minimise water quality problems in groundwater: